PREGNANCY AND DIVORCE

 When Will Pregnancy Be Addressed During the Divorce Process?

 Immediately.
 The form you must file with the court to start a divorce, called the Petition for Divorce, asks if you or your spouse is pregnant.
 The form used to respond to the Petition, called the Response to Petition about a Marriage, also asks about pregnancy.
 The law presumes that the pregnant person’s spouse will be the other legal parent of the child, even if the spouse is not the biological parent.
 It is a good idea to settle on who will be the child’s legal parents before the divorce is finalized.

 What If the Divorce Is Already Started?

 Information and agreements regarding pregnancy and parentage may be added to the proposed divorce order at any time.
 Once the divorce order is finalized and signed by the judge, you cannot make changes to it easily unless permission to do so was included in the final order.
-See “Can We Get a Parenting Plan/Child Support at the Same Time as the Divorce?” at the end of this publication.
+See “Can We Get a Parenting Plan/Child Support at the Same Time as the Divorce?” below.

 Will the Other Spouse Be the Child’s Legal Parent?

 Yes.
 If someone is pregnant during the divorce, the other spouse will automatically be a legal parent once the child is born, even if the child is born after the divorce is finalized, and even if the other spouse is not biologically related to the child.

 It is possible to include in the divorce order a ruling that the other spouse will not be a legal parent once the child is born.
 How to do this is discussed below.

 What If We Used Alternative Methods to Become Pregnant?